 Collaboration is at the heart of my what I do.
 I cherish the relationships I have with fellow creative and intellectual partners, from my editor Yann Heckmann, to actors such as Christopher Simpson, Nathalie Richard and Shabana Azmi, or academics like Daniel Pick and his research group at Birkbeck.
 These are just some of the people I am indebted to.

 I have an MFA in Directing from the Film Programme at Columbia University in New York and was educated at Oxford, where I read English.
 I also have an MA in Modernist Literature from London.

-The Children’s Film Unit introduced me to filmmaking as a teenager.
-After working as a runner and trainee on a variety of films (memorably including “Jefferson in Paris”), I left school and worked in production and development for Merchant Ivory Productions (MIP).
-I returned to MIP after university, doing my time as a Producer’s Assistant and APOC on films such as “Le Divorce” (James Ivory, 2003), “The Golden Bowl” (James Ivory, 2000) and the “Mystic Masseur” (Ismail Merchant, 2001).
-Ismail, Jim and Ruth mentored and nurtured me from these years onwards.
+It all started at Children’s Film Unit where Colin Finbow and his team introduced me to filmmaking as a teenager.
+After working as a runner and trainee on a variety of films (memorably including “Jefferson in Paris”), I left school and worked in production and development for Merchant Ivory Productions (MIP) and as an editing trainee on Annaud’s Seven Years in Tibet.

 In 2015/2016, I was selected as an Arts Council of England Fellow on the Clore Leadership Programme.
 Through the fellowship, I did a three month senior work placement at the Institute of Contemporary Arts and benefitted from a range of high level mentoring, training and coaching.
 I was also funded by the AHRC to write a piece of research on diversity and cultural policy.